googlefonts/fontations/docs/codegen-tour.md

 [`bitflags`][] crate, and in the case of enums, we generate a rust enum.
 These code paths are not currently very heavily used.

-### <a id="traversal"></a> traversal

-There is one last piece of code that we generate in `read-fonts`, and that is our 'traversal' code.

-This is experimental and likely subject to significant change, but the general idea is that it is a mechanism for recursively traversing a graph of tables, without needing to worry about the specific type of any *particular* table.
-It does this by using [trait objects][trait-objects], which allow us to refer to multiple distinct types in terms of a trait that they implement.
-The core of this is the [`SomeTable`][] trait, which is implemented for each table; through this, we can get the name of a table, as well as iterate through that tables fields.

-For each field, the table returns the name of the field (as a string) along with some *value*; the set of possible values is covered by the [`FieldType`][] enum.
-Importantly, the table resolves any contained offsets, and returns the referenced tables as `SomeTable` trait objects as well, which can then also be traversed recursively.

-We do not currently make very heavy use of this mechanism, but it *is* the basis for the generated implementations of the `Debug` trait, and it is used in the [otexplorer][] sample project.

 ## <a id="write-fonts"></a> `write-fonts`

 The `write-fonts` crate is significantly simpler than the `read-fonts` crate